joehurrie/wireframing/README.md

 - **Balsamiq** – Great for quick, low-fidelity sketches.
 - **Adobe XD** – Offers prototyping and design features.
 - **Sketch** – Popular among macOS users for UI design.

 ---

+## Benefits of Wireframing in Software Development

+Wireframing offers several advantages in the development lifecycle:

+- **Improves Communication**: Aligns designers, developers, and stakeholders on expectations.
+- **Reduces Risk**: Identifies usability issues early, avoiding costly rework.
+- **Clarifies Requirements**: Acts as a visual specification for developers.
+- **Speeds Up Iteration**: Enables quick feedback and revisions before coding begins.

+>  *Example*: A wireframe for a checkout process revealed that users had to go through five screens to complete a purchase.
+This insight led to a redesign that reduced the process to three steps, improving user satisfaction and conversion rates.

+---